StudentLoans999/Cloud-Resume-Challenge/Step 1/org-formation Journey.md

 (I created a TestAcount3 and added it to the Suspended OU before starting this step.
 I also added a DevOU and created a TestAccount4 into it.) - SSO landing page setup is straightforward

 ***
-I then changed 100-sso/_tasks.yml SsoDeveloper block to point hte OrganizationalUnit from ActiveOU to DevOU so that only accounts in the DevOU have Developer permissions
+I then changed the 100-sso/_tasks.yml SsoDeveloper block to point the OrganizationalUnit from ActiveOU to DevOU so that only accounts in the DevOU have Developer permissions

 # Final product: